liquidctl/liquidctl/README.md

 ## NZXT Smart Device
 <!-- move to /doc -->

-NZXT's H-series cases – H700i, H500i, H400i and H200i – come a with hardware device that powers the case fans and lighting and that allows software based control of both.
+NZXT's H-series cases – H700i, H500i, H400i and H200i – come a with hardware device that can control the case fans and the included LED strips.

-In addition, the Smart Device, as it is called, features automatic fan curve configuration for optimized noise levels, through NZXT's CAM software and AI.

-As of now, it is only partially supported by liquidctl.

 ## License